Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Experimental Setup

-To conduct our experiment, we selected two recent and well-known counter-speech datasets.
-For the closed (multi-turn) dataset, we used ~\citep[DialogConan,][]{Bonaldi2022-yj}, which contains approximately 3,000 unique dialogues between two users and nearly 16,000 turns of conversation covering different topics spanning the following three domains: racism, sexism, and religion.
-For open (single-turn) interactions, we selected the recently released dataset ~\citep[ContextCounter, ][]{Albanyan2023-fc}, which contains 2,000 \textit{X (formerly Twitter)} posts demonstrating interactions among many users (open interactions).
-These datasets provide a solid dialogical data baseline and support our experiment's aim to investigate the interaction type and context of the reply.
-ContextCounter is a context-based dataset collected from \textit{X}, a social media platform containing hate speech, counter-speech, and replies to counter-speech.
-This dataset further focuses on identifying replies' stances towards and the type of context they add to counter-speech \textit{X posts}.
-To manage the gold annotations (labels by trained human annotators) costs, we selected half of the dialogues from DialogConan in each topic.
-Figure \ref{fig:overall} illustrates the dataset distribution for each topic of the persuasion modes.
+To conduct our experiment, we selected two recent and well-known counterspeech datasets.
+For the closed dataset, we used ~\citep[DialogConan,][]{Bonaldi2022-yj}, which contains approximately 3,000 unique dialogs between two users and nearly 16,000 instances of turn-taking in conversations covering different topics spanning the following three domains: racism, sexism, and religious bigotry.
+For open interactions, we selected the recently released dataset ~\citep[ContextCounter, ][]{Albanyan2023-fc}, which contains 2,000 \textit{X} posts comprising interactions among many users.
+These datasets provide a solid dialogical data baseline and support our experiment's aim to investigate the interaction type and context of replies.
+Further, ContextCounter is a context-based dataset taken from \textit{X}, a social media platform containing hate speech, counterspeech, and replies to counterspeech.
+This dataset further focuses on identifying replies' stances toward and the type of context they add to counterspeech in \textit{X posts}.
+To manage the gold annotation (labels by trained human annotators) costs, we selected half of the dialogs from DialogConan in each topic.

-Adhering to the conversational structure observed in multi-turn conversations, where the average length was seven or more turns, the final gold annotation count for single-turn conversations reached 1,500.
+Adhering to the conversational structure observed in multi-turn conversations, whose average length was seven or more turns, the final gold annotation count for single-turn conversations reached 1,500.
 The multi-turn conversation dataset has several topic categories.
-We merged the fine-grained topic labels to unify the hate speech labeling process in the closed (multi-turn) conversation dataset (Appendix A).

-Meanwhile, the open (single-turn) conversation dataset lacks topic labels, so human annotators labeled the data by conversation topic and persuasion modes (for more detail, see Appendix A).
-Table ~\ref{tab:datasets_hs_cs_dis} illustrates the distribution of the two datasets that we used for our experiments concerning hate speech and counter-speech, spanning the three topics.
+We merged the fine-grained topic labels to unify the hate speech labeling process in the closed conversation dataset.
+Meanwhile, the open (single-turn) conversation dataset lacked topic labels.
+Therefore, human annotators labeled the data by conversation topic and persuasion modes (for more details on the data preprocessing, Appendix A).
+Table ~\ref{tab:datasets_hs_cs_dis} illustrates the distribution of the two datasets that we used for our experiments concerning hate speech and counterspeech, spanning the three topics \footnote{\url{https://github.com/AbeerAldayel/counterspeech-persuasion-modes} }.